agiens/worldmodel/README.md

-# worldmodel the 10 pillars
+# worldmodel: the 10 elements of the survival machine of life
 The World Model is a framework to train Agiens to understand and engineer solutions for the survival machine of life.
 Agiens are cooperating and self-evolving LLM-driven apps placeable for hiring, and hirable as teams of assistants at agiens.com.

 Intro: love within the survival machine